TheTyee/bottom-lines/_chapters/falling-grades.md

 Nothing says ‘Canada’ quite like a scenic vista—be it Gros Morne, the Saskatchewan sky, or a whale breeching in the Salish Sea.
 Canadians are justly proud of the vast variety of our landscapes.
 Our pride and concern for our natural environment has been rock-steady over a quarter of a century.
 Only Swiss and Norwegian citizens are more likely than Canadians to identify the environment as their No. 1 political issue. ^355

 Our leaders have appeared to be in step.
 Regardless of party, they have regularly assured us that Canada’s natural security is well protected.
-Legislation has been enacted  across an impressive range of fronts, from protecting species to penalizing polluters and preventing foreseeable harm <a href="url" class="link-resource">linked resource</a>.
+Legislation has been enacted  across an impressive range of fronts, from protecting species to penalizing polluters and preventing foreseeable harm <a href="#chapter/last-in-class/some-card" class="link-resource">linked resource</a>.

 <aside class="sidebar pull-right">
     <h1>Glossary</h1>